CLT-Forge: A Scalable Library for Cross-Layer Transcoders and Attribution Graphs: CLT-Forge: Design and features

 \subsection{Activation Caching}

 Training a CLT requires reconstructing MLP outputs from their corresponding inputs, which in turn necessitates access to activations at all layers over large-scale datasets (e.g., hundreds of millions of tokens).
 We support two modes for handling activations.
-First, activations can be computed \textit{on the fly}, which avoids storing large activation datasets and is useful in memory-constrained settings or during rapid experimentation (e.g., when exploring architectures or hyperparameters) \citep{bloom2024saetrainingcodebase}.
-However, this approach is significantly slower during training.
-We primarily use this mode for lightweight workflows such as AutoInterp.
-The main approach is to precompute and store activations on disk prior to CLT training, which is more efficient in practice \citep{ameisen2025circuit}.
+First, activations can be computed \textit{on the fly}, which avoids storing large activation datasets and is useful in disk memory-constrained settings or during rapid experimentation (e.g., when exploring architectures or hyperparameters) \citep{bloom2024saetrainingcodebase}.
+The second approach is to precompute and store activations on disk prior to CLT training, which is more efficient in practice \citep{ameisen2025circuit}.
+We compare the trade-offs between on-the-fly activation computation and cached activations in Figure~\ref{fig:compression}.
+Because activation caching can be generated independently across multiple workers, the one-time preprocessing cost is quickly amortized, making cached activations substantially more efficient once activations are reused multiple times during training.

-However, this setup typically requires terabytes of storage.
-To address this, we apply symmetric per-layer quantization, which involves computing a scale factor from the maximum absolute activation per layer, followed by zstd entropy coding.
-We support int8, int4, and int2 quantization modes.
-While int8 offers a good balance, reducing storage 4–7$\times$ over a float16 baseline, int4 and int2 achieve 7–12$\times$ at the cost of higher quantization error.
-Activations are stored and loaded in fixed-size chunks, with the quantized data and per-layer scale factors for each chunk compressed independently.
-For a LLaMA 1B model trained on 300M tokens, this reduces the storage footprint from approximately 20TB to around 4TB.
-We observe only a 2--3\% drop in activation reconstruction quality and a similar impact on CLT reconstruction performance, a trade-off that is essential to enable scalable training in practice.